autowarefoundation/autoware.universe/perception/radar_fusion_to_detected_object/docs/algorithm.md

 ### 3. Estimate twist of object

-Estimate twist from chosen radar pointcloud/objects.
+Estimate twist from chosen radar pointcloud/objects using twist and target value (Target value is amplitude if using radar pointcloud.
+Target value is probability if using radar objects).
+First, the estimation function calculate

+- Average twist for radar pointcloud/objects.
+- Median twist for radar pointcloud/objects.
+- Twist for radar pointcloud/objects nearest of the center of bounding box in velocity.
+- Weighted average twist with target value of radar pointcloud/objects.
+- Twist with max target value of radar pointcloud/objects.

+Second, the estimation function calculate weighted average of these list.
-Attach object to twist information of estimated twist.
+Third, twist information of estimated twist is attached to an object.

 ![estimate_doppler_velocity](radar_fusion_to_detected_object_2.drawio.svg)